Jump to:

 ~426km

-The M1A2 gave the tank commander an independent thermal viewer, allowing the crew to use hunter-killer tactics where the commander could scan for targets while the gunner was already engaging.
+The M1A2 gave the tank commander an independent thermal viewer (CITV), allowing the crew to use hunter-killer tactics where the commander could scan for targets while the gunner was already engaging.
 The TC's weapon station in the M1A2 was changed to a non-rotating cupola with a manually-operated mount for the .50cal MG.
-The M1A2 was also fitted with an intervehicular information system (IVIS), which allowed digital transmission of data between friendly units.
-A digital data bus and central processing unit assited with the acquisition and dissemination of data.
-Most M1A2s have been created by modifying older M1 tanks.
+The new cupola featured a lower number of larger vision blocks.
+The M1A2 was also fitted with upgraded armor and an intervehicular information system (IVIS), which allowed digital transmission of data between friendly units.
+A digital data bus and central processing unit assisted with the acquisition and dissemination of data, and the laser rangefinder was modified by Hughes Aircraft Company to permit usage at a rate of 1 pulse/second.
+Most M1A2s were created by modifying older M1 tanks.

 References